 Unlike a business loan, which provides you with an upfront, lump-sum amount you’ll need to pay back over a fixed timeframe, a business line of credit comes with more freedom.

 You’ll have access to a revolving line of credit you can withdraw from as needs arise.
 You’ll only have to make payments on what you borrow, and you’ll have the ability to repay and reuse.
 If you’re considering taking out a business line of credit, you’ll need to be prepared for the potential requirements.
-Although there are many different types of lenders, you can expect these factors to have an influence over your eligibility.
+Although there are many different types of lenders, you can expect these factors to have an influence on your eligibility.

 The more confident lenders are about your business, the better interest rate and terms you’ll be able to secure.

+Business line of credit requirements will vary according to different lenders.
+Some lenders may also put more weight on certain requirements over others.
 For example, traditional lenders, like banks, will emphasize your annual revenue, business history, and credit score.
 Online lenders tend to be more lenient.
 They typically look at your revenue and your company’s potential for growth and are more willing to accept various credit scores.

-In order to qualify for a business line of credit.
-You’ll need your score to be at least 700 or higher.
+In order to qualify for a business line of credit, you’ll need your score to be at least 700 or higher.
 The higher your credit score is, the more likely it is you’ll be able to secure lower interest rates and more favorable terms.

 If your business doesn’t have credit history, or if it’s still pretty young, lenders will emphasize your personal credit history.